 Large required courses with failure rates as high as 30-60% can create retention and time-to-degree issues for hundreds or even thousands of students at a single institution.
 Discover how to encourage highly effective, engaging pedagogy and give faculty knowledge of student-centered course redesign.

 This study explores strategies for academic leaders to change the campus conversation on teaching and learning, from identifying innovative faculty and reducing the risk of experimentation in the classroom to sustaining those innovations that work.

 In this publication, EAB experts share best practices to reduce jargon during onboarding, engage students in financial literacy training, and reimagine the traditional academic calendar to encourage reenrollment—to name just a few.

 Use this study to unlock your institution’s capabilities within the Guided Pathways model and efficiently move toward student success goals.

 One of the hardest, but most critical, parts of developing student-centric pathways is constructing the program maps and meta-majors behind them.
 Learn more about the roadblocks that can slow your college’s design of Guided Pathways and how best to avoid them.

-Adopt a student-centered approach to advising
+Adopt a new advising approach

 To make advising more proactive and individualized with limited resources, leading institutions in student success have adopted two principles from health care: population health management and coordinated care.
 Learn how advisors can use these principles to prioritize their time toward students with rising risk instead of only focusing on those with urgent, critical needs.